 Buying a car or upgrading your engine is an important decision and one that should take some careful thought.
 But, if you have the budget, you should consider a turbocharged engine if you looking for a smoother and more powerful ride.
 Just think, you could have all of this as well as saving on fuel while helping the environment too!

-If you already have a turbocharged engine and you’re having problems with it, perhaps you have diagnosed that its broken, before you consider fixing it, they key question to ask yourself is whether it’s worth fixing your turbo or selling your car altogether?
+If you already have a turbocharged engine and you’re having problems with it, perhaps you have diagnosed that it’s broken before you consider fixing it, the key question to ask yourself is whether it’s worth fixing your turbo or selling your car altogether?
 Maintaining a car isn’t cheap, so before you make any decisions, check out our guidance page for more information as to whether you should fix your car or sell it.